Curriculum & Professional Development

 The GSSP is a competitive support package used to attract top students to NC State University.
 Graduate students that meet the requirements below are eligible to receive health insurance and tuition support (for a limited number of semesters).

 - Student is supported on a qualifying graduate assistantship (RA or TA) or fellowship of, at least, $666.67 per month.

 - Student meets the minimum enrollment requirement – Full-time, at all times.

 - Student is enrolled in an on-campus master’s or doctoral program.
 Distance Education and Graduate Certificate programs do not qualify for the Graduate Student Support Plan.

-Participant students should read the Graduate Student Support Plan Student Handbook in order to become more familiar with the NC State Graduate Student Support Plan.
+Participant students should read the Graduate Financial Support in the Graduate Student Handbook in order to become more familiar with the NC State Graduate Student Support Plan.

 On-Campus Genetics and Genomics Facilities

 Office of Research and Innovation Shared Core Facilities

 - Cellular and Molecular Imaging Facility (CMIF)